-American Beautyberry (deciduous shrub) Grows 5 to 8 ft. tall and wide.
+American Beautyberry (deciduous shrub): Grows 5 to 8 ft. tall and wide.
 Small pink flowers in the summer and bright purple berries in the fall.
 Sun to partial shade.
 Fall migrating songbirds eat berries.

-Coastal Red Cedar (tree)

-Grows 25 ft.
-Evergreen with blue cones.
-50+

-species of birds, including warblers, mourning doves and cedar waxwings use it as a food source.
+Coastal Red Cedar (tree): Grows 25 ft. evergreen tree with blue cones.
+Over 50 species of birds, including warblers, mourning doves and cedar waxwings, use it as a food source.
 The tree provides nesting material and cover for wildlife.
 Stabilizes the dunes.
 Full sun to partial shade.

-Coral Honeysuckle (vine)
+Coral Honeysuckle (vine):

-Easy growing vine with red trumpetshaped flowers that bloom in the spring and remain through the summer.
+Easy-growing vine with red, trumpetshaped flowers that bloom in the spring and remain through the summer.
 Full sun to partial shade.
+A favorite of hummingbirds.

+Dwarf Palmetto (shrub):
-Favorite of hummingbirds.
-Dwarf Palmetto (shrub) Evergreen palm growing 3 to 5 ft. tall and wide.

-Small white flowers open in early spring with black fruit that ripen in late summer into fall.
+Evergreen palm growing 3 to 5 ft. tall and wide.
+Small, white flowers open in early spring with early spring with black fruit that ripens in late summer into fall.
 Full to partial shade.

-Live Oak (tree)
+Live Oak (tree):

-Evergreen may vary from a shrub-size
+Evergreen tree may vary from a shrub-

-to large tree-size and may reach 60 ft. tall with a spread of nearly 80 ft.
-Bald Head Island is home to numerous specimen over 200 years old and over 6' in diameter.
-These trees intertwine limbs, called holding hands, and can shear hurricane force winds.
-Muhly Grass (grass) Forms clumps and grows 3 to 4 ft.
-Muhly grass grows in poor soils as a groundcover and can be used to prevent soil erosion.
-Pink/purple flowers August ~ October.
+size to large treesize and may reach 60 ft. tall with a spread of nearly 80 ft.
+Bald Head Island is home to numerous specimen over 200 years old and over 6 ft. in diameter.
+These trees intertwine limbs, called "holding hands," and can shear hurricane force winds.

+Muhly Grass (grass):

+Forms clumps and grows 3 to 4 ft.
+Muhly grass grows in poor

+soils as a groundcover and can be used to prevent soil erosion.
+Pink/purple flowers August-October.
 Winter seeds feed songbirds.
 Full sun.
-Partridge Berry (ground cover) Evergreen plants slowly spread to create dense cover under 2" tall.
-Small white flowers open in the spring and are followed by red berries eaten by songbirds in the winter.
+Partridge Berry (ground cover): Evergreen plants slowly spread to create dense cover under 2" tall.
+Small, white flowers open in the spring and are followed by red berries eaten by songbirds in the winter.
 Part to full shade.

-Sea Oats (grass)

-Grass growing 6'

-ft. tall.
-Stabilizes
+Sea Oats (grass): Grass growing 6 ft. tall.
+Stabilizes primary dune.

-primary dune.

 Full sun.

-Wax Myrtle (shrub) Evergreen growing 10 to 15 ft. tall and wide.
-Produces a gray waxy fruit August-Winter.
+Wax Myrtle (shrub): Evergreen shrub growing 10 to 15 ft. tall and wide.
+Produces a gray, waxy fruit from August through winter.
 Full or partial sun.
-Favorite food of songbirds.
+A favorite food of songbirds.

-Yaupon Holly (shrub)
+Yaupon Holly (shrub):

 Evergreen tree growing 10 to 20 ft.
-Produces a small red berry that stays attached to the plant all winter.
-Sun-shade.
-Favorite food of songbirds.
+Produces a small, red berry that stays attached to the plant all winter.
+Sun and shade.
+A favorite food of songbirds.